nathanchapero-creator/eBay_used_car_analysis/README.md

 - [Technologies Used](#technologies-used)

 ## Project Overview
 This project analyzes a 2016 dataset of over 263,000 used car listings from the German eBay classifieds platform.
-The goal was to identify market trends, understand vehicle age depreciation curves, price trends, and build a highly interactive executive dashboard to allow users to isolate specific brands and market segments.
+The goal was to analyze pricing behavior, depreciation patterns, manufacturer segmentation, and develop an interactive dashboard for exploring the German used car market.

 * **Data Source:** [https://www.kaggle.com/datasets/sijovm/used-cars-data-from-ebay-kleinanzeigen]
 * **Python Analysis:** [https://github.com/nathanchapero-creator/eBay_used_car_analysis/blob/main/eBay_car_listings_cleaning.ipynb]